ConnorGriffin/Posh-YNAB/README.md

 # Posh-YNAB
 [YNAB API](https://api.youneedabudget.com/) Implementation in PowerShell

-## Goals
+## To Do

 * Implement functionality for all API endpoints
+* Change tab complete for Category Name to use "CategoryGroup: CategoryName" rather than just "CategoryName" (-CategoryName parameters should support either as valid input)
+* Due to ParameterSet restrictions, add custom required parameter prompting for required parameters that have an ID or Name type.
+Alternatively accept ID in the Name field, but this would mess with tab complete.
 * ~~Add AccountName and BudgetName parameters to Get-YNABAccount and Set-YNABDefaults~~
 * ~~Add transaction presets~~
-* BudgetName is set to be accepted from pipeline, but nothing outputs it, so... gotta work on that
+* Add ValueFromPipelineByPropertyName for all applicable parameters
 * Build ArgumentCompleters for all applicable parameters
 * Add comment-based help for all functions
-* Publish to PSGallery
+* Publish to PSGallery, integrate with TravisCI
 * Add Pester tests

 ## Endpoint Progress

-Attempting to implement functionality for all endpoints listed [here](https://api.youneedabudget.com/v1#/).
+Attempting to implement functionality for all endpoints listed [here](https://api.youneedabudget.com/v1#/), as of 2018-04-04.

 ### User
 - ~~[GET] /user~~